NTFS File Recovery Concepts

 However, not every deleted file can be recovered, there are some assumptions, for sure:

-- First, we assume that the file entry still exists (not overwritten with other data).
-The less the files have been created on the drive where the deleted file was resided, the more chances that space for the deleted file entry has not been used for other entries.
+• First, we assume that the file entry still exists (not overwritten with other data).
+The fewer files have been created on the drive where the deleted file resided, the greater the chance that the space for the deleted file entry has not been used for other entries.

-- Second, we assume that the file entry is more or less safe to point to the proper place where file clusters are located.
-In some cases (it has been noticed in Windows XP, on large FAT32 volumes) operating system damages file entries right after deletion so that the first data cluster becomes invalid and further entry restoration is not possible.
+• Second, we assume that the file entry is more or less intact and points to the proper place where file clusters are located.
+In some cases (observed in Windows XP on large FAT32 volumes) the operating system damages file entries right after deletion so that the first data cluster becomes invalid and further entry restoration is not possible.

-- Third, we assume that the file data clusters are safe (not overwritten with other data).
-The less the write operations have been performed on the drive where deleted file was resided, the more chances that the space occupied by data clusters of the deleted file has not been used for other data storage
+• Third, we assume that the file data clusters are safe (not overwritten with other data).
+The fewer write operations have been performed on the drive where the deleted file resided, the greater the chance that the space occupied by data clusters of the deleted file has not been used for other data storage.

 DO NOT WRITE ANYTHING ONTO THE DRIVE CONTAINING YOUR IMPORTANT DATA THAT YOU HAVE JUST DELETED ACCIDENTALLY!